-Shopping is not possible on Sundays?
-Fleamarket is the solution.
-In Germany, this kind of market is a big deal.
-You can find them almost in all cities, however, not each Sunday.
-Some flea markets happen each and there, but most of the time, not regularly.
+Shopping isn’t possible on Sundays.
+Yet, a flea market can be a great solution!
+In Germany, flea markets are everywhere and are super popular.
+You can find them almost in all cities, however, not every Sunday.
+Some flea markets happen here and there, but most of the time, they are not regular.

-You should think about them as a garage sale when people can sell their goods privately in the US.
-For many people, spending time at a flea market counts as a cultural activity.
-You can even grab a snack or a drink in one of the many stalls while searching for your favorite thing.
+You should think about them as a garage sale where people can sell their goods privately in the US.
+For many people, spending time at a flea market is a cultural activity in itself.
+You can even grab a snack or a drink in one of the many stalls while looking for the next bargain item.

-I know the walk doesn’t sound that exciting, but it can be such enjoyable thought!
-If the weather isn’t terrible, you can always have a great walk-in Germany; it doesn’t matter where you live.
+A walk might not sound that exciting, but it can be an enjoyable experience.
+If the weather isn’t terrible, you can always have a great walk in Germany; it doesn’t matter where you live.

-Grab your family, friends, relatives, or other lowed once and have a long walk either in the city exploring some architectural masterpieces or in the park, along the rives breathing fresh air.
+Grab your family, friends, or relatives and have a long walk either in the city exploring some architectural masterpieces or in the park, along the rives breathing fresh air.

-You can also enjoy it on your own with your favorite music or podcast in the ears.
+You can also enjoy it on your own with your favorite music or podcast in your ears.

 Many restaurants are still open on Sundays and wait to serve the guest.
 Go for lunch/dinner or some drinks in one of the best places in your city.
 Sunday is a perfect day to go out and enjoy food/drink without a rash because you are already ready for next week, aren’t you?

-Yeah, gyms are open on Sunday in Germany.
+Yes, gyms are open on Sundays in Germany.
 What a fortune!
-I love to get a workout done on that quite passive and quiet day.
+I love getting a workout done on that relaxed and quiet day.
 This brings a boost of energy and elevates your mood.